 - Save and exit the Form to return to the Flow Designer.

 - In the Form's Properties under Inputs, map the new 'Current User Email' input to Flow Data.CurrentUserEmail via Select From Flow.

 - Select the Debug action in the orange Action Bar.

 - Select START DEBUGGING.

-Once the Form appears, the Label will automatically populated with the email of the currently logged in user.
+Once the Form appears, the Label will automatically populate with the email of the currently logged-in user.